When to use it

 Out-of-gamut handling

 If you ask for a color that's too saturated, some monitors can't render it properly.
-The tool clamps into a renderable range so output stays stable across screens.
+The tool clamps into a renderable range.

 Four export formats